 How should online retailers be collaborating with their accounting professionals to keep their books organized and make the most out of these automation tools we’re talking about?

 Veronica Wasek: It’s really about putting together all of the different pieces of the puzzle to then set up an effective financial process.
 You can definitely work with a professional to help you do that, but you have to keep in mind that there are many accountants now who are also technology advisors.
 They’re not crunching numbers and doing data entry anymore.
 Many are more modern accountants, and very well versed in the different technologies and integrations that we need to bring in into your accounting to streamline the inventory, the payroll receipts, capture, accounts payable, etc.

-Sellers should start with setting up their books by making a decision on which accounting software to use, whether it’s QuickBooks, Xero, or NetSuite.
+Sellers should start with setting up their books by making a decision on which accounting software to use, whether it’s QuickBooks Online, Pro, Premier, or Enterprise.
 Look at streamlining your chart of accounts, because it’s really the foundation of your accounting system and how you will categorize all of your transactions.
 And then select those automation tools for how are you going to bring in all of the different sales and the components of sales from your different sales channels into your books, or how are you going to reconcile all of your income with the payments received from your payment processors.

 It’s also really important, as an online seller, for you to decide: Will you be doing the books?
 Is that something that is the best use of your time, or do you need to outsource that to a professional?
 Again, remember that automation doesn’t mean set it and forget it.
 You have to still put time and effort into your books.
 And that’s why it’s important for you to decide when is the right time for you to outsource that, and to work with a professional.